bestwebsoft/user-role-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.4.1 - 22.05.2014 =
+* Bugfix : Problem with Masonry in WordPress versions below 3.9 on the plugin settings page is fixed.

 = V1.4 - 01.04.2014 =
 * Bugfix : Repair roles and save roles functions were refactored.
 * Bugfix : Small css and js bugs were fixed.